linhn0510/linh_portfolio/README.md

 ````
 ![image](https://github.com/linhn0510/linhnguyen_portfolio/assets/125606128/51dd82b7-1b64-4e96-940d-5bd159110440)

-Sunday and Saturday are busiest days, people are more likely to do toy shopping on the weekends
+Toys were sold the most in units on Sunday and Saturday, people are more likely to do toy shopping on the weekends
 ### 2. Which month sold the most by units
 ````sql
 SELECT DATENAME(year, Date) AS year, DATENAME(month, Date) AS month, COUNT(*) AS total_quantity